harshitpaunikar1/nocode-logistics-form-builder/.github/project-buildup-history.md

 - Task summary: Used the last day on No-Code Logistics Form Builder to slow down and finish the loose ends.
 I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 A good chunk of the day went into making the flow feel believable from a user point of view.
 - Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-05-29 - Day 12: Polish wrap

+- Task summary: Spent another hour on this: cleaned up the cell ordering in the notebook so it reads top to bottom without jumping around.
+- Deliverable: Solid now, moving on.